the-events-calendar/event-tickets/readme.txt

 = [4.8.3] TBD=

+* Fix - Registration form from hiding with multiple RSVP tickets and one of them being set to qyanitity zero, thanks pixelbrad for reporting [116139]
+* Fix - Remaining ticket quantity counter for tickets with shared capacity and capped sales, thanks for the report mirre1 and pixelbrad [104356]

 = [4.8.2.1] 2018-10-10 =

 * Fix - Prevent fataling when upgrading Event Tickets while running versions of Event Tickets Plus lower than 4.8 [115510]